-The only solution that is currently able to practically address the SSH key management problem with the full complexity of enterprise environments is the Universal SSH Key Manager from SSH Communications Security.
+The only solution that is currently able to practically address the SSH key management problem with the full complexity of enterprise environments is Universal SSH Key Manager.

 For more information on SSH key management and what it involves, please see the generic SSH key management page.